Manipulate arrays and maps efficiently in Vadalog programs.

 collections:sub_array()

-Get first N elements from an array:
+Get first N elements from array:

 collections:sub_array(arr: array<T>, length: int) → array<T>